patrickgrey/website/website-source/notes/2025-01-08-problems-i-faced-when-using-javascript-importmap-with-asp-net-core.md

 tags:
   - javascript
   - asp.net
+draft: false
+summary: Combining importmap and ASP.NET Core can help get rid of the default bloat of libraries like jQuery and Boostrap.
 publish: 2025-01-08T16:22:00.000Z
 ---
 I needed to use [CKEditor 5](https://github.com/ckeditor/ckeditor5/) in a web page we were building.
 CKEditor is a library that transforms textareas (and other elements) into a rich text editor.
 CKEditor has a [build tool](https://ckeditor.com/ckeditor-5/builder/) that allows you to include only the features you need.
 To load the javascript file that produces, thier site recommends using an importmap.